Runsloot pilot project

 Stream narrowing using posts

-In section 1, the stream bed is narrowed using a row of posts.
-There will be open and closed rows of posts.
-This will allow us to test what works best.
-By placing these halfway along the existing watercourse, for example, the profile of the stream bed changes.
-The water is no longer discharged in a straight line, but meanders, creating more variation in the flow and the bed.
+At the various test locations, the stream bed is narrowed in the second section using a row of posts.
+There will be open and closed rows of posts, depending on the test site.
+This will allow us to test what works best. watercourse these halfway watercourse the existing watercourse , for example, changes the profile of the stream bed.
+The water is no longer discharged in a straight line, but meanders, creating more variation in flow and bed.

 There are several openings in the rows of posts.
 Fish can swim through these.
 A quiet zone is created behind the posts.
 Plants are allowed to grow here naturally.
 This part will not be mowed for the time being.
 Only the other side of the stream will be maintained.
 If nothing happens for years, a permanent bank may form.
 That is not the intention.
 After a year, we will assess whether maintenance is needed or whether it can remain as it is.

-In section 2, we will try to achieve the same effect as in section 1, but without making any changes to the stream.
-Only one side of the stream will be mowed.
-The plants on the bank will remain standing.
+At the various trial sites, the third section attempts to achieve the same effect as the stream narrowing using poles, but without making any changes to the stream.
+Only one side of the stream is mowed.
+The plants on the bank remain standing.
 This is called passive development.

 Why do we use test subjects?